jrpool/learning-os-software/design-guide/craft-repos.md

 Pull requests are used to update the content of a craft repository.
 Any active learner can open a pull request against the master branch of a craft repo to add/edit/remove content.

-Only learners with proper privileges (for now, professional players) can accept/merge pull requests.
+Only users with proper privileges (for now, professional players) can accept/merge pull requests.

 All changes to the files in craft repositories _must_ be made via pull requests, in line with [GitHub flow][gh-flow-guide].